 Unless a rat cannot be housed with other rats for medical or behavioral reasons, we require that rats be kept in pairs or social groups.
 Pairs or social groups should be of the same gender, or groups where at least all of one gender has been spayed/neutered.

-We require that 1-2 rats be provided with at least 2 Cubic Feet of space, with an additional 1.5-2 Cubic Feet of Space per rat.
+We require that 1-2 rats be provided with at least 2 Cubic Feet of space, with an additional 2 Cubic Feet of Space per rat.
 We recommend having as large of a habitat as you can to house your rats that you can comfortably make space for and maintain in a hygenic manner.
+Click Here for our Guide to Pet Rat Cages.

 Syrian hamsters are not social, and need to be housed one per habitat.
 While some syrian hamsters may get along when they are young or into adult hood, it is risky to continue to house them together as they may fight and severely injury or kill each other at any point once they reach juvenile age.